MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.2.0/install-az-ps.md

 Connect-AzAccount
 ```

+After executing this command, a new browser window pops up and you can log into your Azure account.

 ## Update the Azure PowerShell module

 To update any PowerShell module, you should use the same method used to install the module.
 For
 example, if you originally used `Install-Module`, then you should use
 [Update-Module](/powershell/module/powershellget/update-module) to get the latest version.
 If you
-originally used the MSI package then you should download and install the new MSI package.
+originally used the MSI package, then you should download and install the new MSI package.

 The PowerShellGet cmdlets cannot update modules that were installed from an MSI package.
 MSI
 packages do not update modules that were installed using PowerShellGet.
 If you have any issues